syncfusion-content/blazor-docs/blazor/diagram/swimlane/phase.md

 ![Phse](Swimlane-images/Swimlane_Phase.PNG).

-You can download a complete working sample from [GitHub]()
+You can download a complete working sample from [GitHub]().

 ## Dynamically add phase to Swimlane

- You can add a phase at runtime by using the `Add` and `Remove` method of the `Swimlane.Phases` collection.
-The following code example explains how to add and remove phase at run time.
+ You can add a phase at runtime by using the `Add` and `Remove` methods of the `Swimlane.Phases` collection.
+The following code example explains how to add and remove phases at run time.

 ```cshtml
 @using Syncfusion.Blazor.Diagram